 - First-Choice (only one the most preferred item is considered "reached")

-- Threshold x% (items with Purchase Likelihood greater than the threshold value will be "reached")
+- Threshold x% (items with Preference Likelihood greater than the threshold value will be "reached")

-- Weighted by Probability (items with higher Purchase Likelihood get more reach)
+- Weighted by Probability (items with higher Preference Likelihood get more reach)

 If you don't know which method to choose, we recommend starting the exploratory analysis with the Preference Share Threshold 60% method.
 For each respondent the system marks items that were perceived as relatively attractive as being "reached".
 Since items that were not liked nor disliked would have the preference share around 50%, setting the threshold to 60% would exclude those items that seemed neutral, while also allowing for situations when several items were deemed moderately but not extremely attractive.